ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 For the census and for household surveys, individuals are found to not respond at different rates based on their age, sex, and race/ethnicity.
 In order to preserve this underlying data structure while allowing for a variable overall omission rate, the noise function must be more complex.
+This noise type is called :code:`do_not_respond` in pseudopeople.

 Census: